Self-Regulation vs External Policing in Clothing-Optional Areas

 7.1 Internal Regulation

-• community norms
+• shared community norms

-• behavioural expectations
+• clearly understood behavioural expectations

-• peer reinforcement
+• peer-based reinforcement mechanisms

 7.2 Structural Support

-• clear designation
+• clear designation of clothing-optional areas

-• visible code of conduct
+• visible and accessible codes of conduct

-• environmental design
+• environmental design that supports appropriate behaviour

 7.3 External Oversight